graceekyim/graceekyim.github.io/projects.md

 	<h4 class="muted">Contributions</h4>
 	<hr>
 	<p>
-		I created the back end models for tracking musicians, skill levels, neighborhoods and instruments.
-I also designed and built front and back end for the musician profile pages.
+		I created the models and migrations for tracking musicians by skill level, neighborhood and instrument.
+I also created and built the design for the musician profile pages.
 	</p>
 </div>